 The Act increases the minimum punishment from seven to ten years and further adds that if a person commits penetrative assault on a child below the age of 16 years, he will be punishable with imprisonment between 20 years to life, with an added fine.

-She adds, “This will also severely impact the reporting of child sexual abuse by children with disabilities if they are being sexually abused by their caregivers because most of the reporting are insisted on by CWC, Childline or suo moto by providing counseling.
+She adds, “This will also severely impact the reporting of child sexual abuse by children with disabilities if they are being sexually abused by their caregivers because most of the reporting is insisted on by CWC, Childline or suo moto by providing counselling.
 Victims and their family never come forward to register such cases.”